beethoven21/managedCuda/README.md

 * Fixed documentation of what StubsForLinux is and how to rebuild.
 * Added explicit Nuget package creation as I have no idea where or how it was originally done.
 * Samples updated--netstandard2.0 framework incompatible with Net Framework <4.6.1.
 Hangover from Surban, did not port samples as far as I can tell.
 See https://docs.microsoft.com/en-us/dotnet/standard/net-standard
+* To do: Update the API for version 10.
+Surban's fork says it works with version 9, but it was never updated with new declarations, e.g., CUdevice_attribute, cuDeviceGetUuid().

 ## Documentation

-Reference documentation is available at <http://surban.github.io/managedCuda>.
+Older reference documentation is available at <http://surban.github.io/managedCuda> or <https://kunzmi.github.io/managedCuda/>.

 ## NuGet packages